srishtiraviprakash/Attenteo-ROI-Calculator/README.md

 - Total hard savings (matches client Excel logic)
 - Total estimated annual savings

-## How to Run

-Just open `index.html` in your browser.
-No installation or setup needed.

 If GitHub Pages is enabled, you can view the live version [here](https://srishtiraviprakash.github.io/attenteo-roi-calculator).